 Preparing Your Client For a Deposition

 Preparing your client for a deposition is essential.
-You need to explain to your client that information in a deposition may not be admissible in court but the attorney is looking for information that may lead to admissible evidence.
+Explaining to them this list of proper deposition objections is a good place to start.
+Most importantly, you need to explain to your client that information in a deposition may not be admissible in court but the attorney is looking for information that may lead to admissible evidence.
 Because of this fact, your client may not appreciate some of the questions being asked and your client may not understand why you do not object to some of the questions.
 To prepare your client, tell your client:

 - Do not get emotional, upset, or let your body language give away information.

 - Do not guess or speculate.
 Say “I don’t know” if you truly do not know.